Improving Time Management with Gamification

 Let's Check out Gamification

 Along with being motivated, students must find joy in completing their tasks.
 Mutliple interview participants also mentioned gaming as a stress reliever.
 Students need to not feel like the task is tedious or overwhelming.
-For those reasons, we intermix work and play to gamify task management.
+For those reasons, I intermix work and play to gamify task management.

 Design + Iteration